Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/features-and-requirements.md

 ### Features

-#### 1. New chat
+#### 1. Chat History

-- Description: Allows users to start a fresh conversation or clear the existing chat.
+- Description: Users can view past conversations and revisit previous messages.
 - Requirements:
-    - A "New Chat" button to reset the conversation.

-    - Prompt confirmation before clearing chat history.

-    - Backend support to clear session data.

-#### 2. Chat History

-- Description: Users can view previous messages from the current session by scrolling up.
-- Requirements:
+    - Store conversation history in database.
-    - Display a list of previous questions and answers with timestamps from within a session.
+    - Display a list of past chats with timestamps.
+    - Allow users to click and restore previous sessions.
-    - Implement pagination or search functionality for long chats.
+    - Implement pagination or search functionality for long histories.

-#### 3. Edit Query / Resend
+#### 2. Edit Query / Resend
 - Description: Users can modify and resend a previous message instead of typing it again.

 - Requirements: